Liver Cancer Surgeon

 • Pain Management & Monitoring: Take prescribed pain relief, watch for signs of infection, and know when to seek medical attention.

-• Gradual Activity Resumption: Slowly reintroduce daily activities and following your doctor's advice.
+• Gradual Activity Resumption: Slowly reintroduce daily activities and follow the advice of your liver cancer doctor.

 • Healthy Lifestyle: Maintain a balanced diet, stay hydrated, engage in light exercise, and avoid alcohol and smoking.